 Tokyo Christmas market is paid admission and tickets must be bought in advance and include a free festive Tokyo Christmas Market mug perfect for mulled wine.

-The Tokyo Christmas Market 2024 dates are 19 November to 25 December 2024.
+The Tokyo Christmas Market 2026 dates are yet to be confirmed but are usually around mid November until 25 December at Meiji Jingu Gaien and from early December onwards at Shiba Park.
 Limited tickets are also available on the door but do not include a Christmas mug.

-An annual Christmas tradition, the Tokyo Midtown Christmas ice-skating rink and winter illuminations has popped up every winter for almost 15 years and is a n-’ice’ thing to do!
+An annual Christmas tradition, the Tokyo Midtown Christmas ice-skating rink and winter illuminations has popped up every winter for over 15 years and is a n-โiceโ thing to do!

-Open daily from 22 November to 24 February 2025, it is one of the biggest outdoor Christmas skating rinks in Tokyo with ice-skating sessions available daily from 11am to 9pm.
+Open daily from mid November 2026 until mid February 2027, it is the biggest outdoor Christmas skating rink in Tokyo with ice-skating sessions available daily from 11am to 9pm (last entry 8pm).

-Yes, this year in 2024 / 2025, there are over 200,000 soap bubble illuminations dotted around the park and there is a regular snow bubble show where fantastic, festive foam ‘rains’ down over the crowd and lights.
+In 2024, there were over 200,000 soap bubble illuminations dotted around the park and there is a regular snow bubble show where fantastic, festive foam โrainsโ down over the crowd and lights.

 In addition, the Tokyo Midtown Christmas Walk of Light in Midtown Park is like walking through a wonderful winter wonderland.